wagnerck/linux-articles/LUKS and Clevis.md

 What's interesting about Clevis is that it can coexist with other methods for unlocking the root volume, so that if something goes wrong, the regular methods (like manually entering in a passphrase) will continue to work, since they are implemented with other tools entirely.
 This makes it more robust than some other auto-unlock options, although some people are likely to dislike the fact that the manual unlock prompt still appears even as the drive is being automatically unlocked.

+### What can cause auto-unlock to stop working accidentally?

+The normal reason for Clevis to fail to retrieve a LUKS decryption key is that something has triggered a configured seal, such as changes in hardware or software that cause the calculated hash value of a PCR to change.
+The PCRs that seal an encryption key are usually chosen to make it more difficult, if not impossible, to remove the physical drive and place it in a different computer in an attempt to bypass the drive encryption, with PCRs one (firmware configuration) and seven (Secure Boot status) being common choices.

+But there can be circumstances where the keys can end up sealed without a substantial change in hardware or firmware.
+For example, on _some_ systems updating a Debian package like `shim-signed` can cause the TPM to re-calculate the Secure Boot PCR, and therefore seal the decryption keys.
+This is most likely to happen during a major operating system upgrade (such as from Debian 12 "Bookworm" to Debian 13 "Trixie"), but it doesn't _always_ happen.
+This is possible because different Secure Boot firmware implementations may calculate the PCRs differently, with some including the Secure Boot shim that Debian and Ubuntu Linux uses, and some not.

+And that lets us segue nicely into the next section:

 ## Repairing a broken Clevis seal:

-If the sealed encryption key becomes unavailable because a change in the PCR registers triggers a seal, the manual unlock mechanism (i.e. typing in the passphrase instead) should continue to work even if the Clevis auto-unlock does not.
+If the sealed encryption key becomes unavailable because a change in the PCR hash value triggers a seal (deliberately or accidentally), the manual unlock mechanism (i.e. typing in the passphrase instead) should continue to work even if the Clevis auto-unlock does not.
 Undoing whatever caused the change to the PCR status should usually re-enable the auto-unlock.

-In a situation where the change cannot be undone, or where the change was deliberate and needs to remain, the sealed encryption passphrase can be deleted and re-created to use the new PCR values.
-This procedure may also be required after a major operating system upgrade, but that usually depends on what PCRs you chose for the seal.
+In a situation where the change cannot be undone, or where the change was deliberate and needs to remain, the sealed encryption passphrase can be deleted and re-created to use the new PCR hash values, after unlocking the boot volume manually.

 ### Step one: identify the encrypted root volume again